short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Optimize images & PDFs smartly.
-Create and compress next-gen WebP and AVIF formats.
-Smart crop and resize.
+Boost your site’s speed instantly!
+Optimize images and PDFs with one click, bulk compress to WebP and AVIF, use lazy loading, and resize images.

 == Description ==

-**Optimize images and create WebP/AVIF versions with an easy-to-use, comprehensive, lightweight, stable and frequently updated freemium image compression plugin supported by the friendly team that created it.**
+###The Ultimate Image Optimization Plugin for Wordpress###

+**Boost your site’s speed instantly!
+Optimize images and PDFs with one click, bulk compress to WebP and AVIF, use lazy loading, and resize images.**

 Increase your website's SEO ranking, number of visitors, and ultimately your sales by optimising any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.
 It's also compatible with any gallery, slider or eCommerce plugin.

-**Ready for a quick DEMO?
-Test our plugin <a href="https://demo.tastewp.com/shortpixel-image-optimiser" target="_blank">here</a> and <a href="https://wpsandbox.net/" target="_blank">here</a>.**
+= Ready for a Quick DEMO of the Top Image Optimization Tool? = Test our plugin <a href="https://demo.tastewp.com/shortpixel-image-optimiser" target="_blank">here</a>.
-Or you can create a staging copy of your site using <a href="https://wp-staging.com/" target="_blank">WP Staging</a> and test it there.
+Make an instant <a href="https://shortpixel.com/image-compression-test" target="_blank">image compression test</a> of your site or <a href="https://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to test our optimization algorithms.

 Short Pixel uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
 It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

 Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF, WebP, and AVIF) plus PDF files.
 We also offer **glossy** JPEG compression which is a very high-quality lossy optimization algorithm.
 Specially designed for photographers!
 Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank, and more visitors.

-Make an instant <a href="https://shortpixel.com/image-compression-test" target="_blank">image compression test</a> of your site or <a href="https://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to test our optimization algorithms.

 **<a href="https://shortpixel.com/spio-unlimited/" target="_blank">New Plan: ShortPixel Unlimited</a>**